Project Leaders: Jonathan Rhodes

+This project will link to Projects 4.4.12 and 7.7.
+Project 4.4.12 is developing an approach to identify priority areas for koalas nationally.
 This project will help to assist with identifying appropriate fire management and response strategies in these priority areas for the National Koala Recovery Plan.
 Project 7.7 is developing a threat management prioritisation approach for threatened species and this project will help to refine prioritisation approaches with respect to fire and specifically for the koala.

 What research activities are being undertaken?